httpwg/wg-materials/ietf99/minutes.md

 ### Header common structure (Mark for Poul-Henning)

-Mike West: JSON has tooling everywhere.
+Mike West (on the use of JSON instead): JSON has tooling everywhere.
 Easy to use.
 Good to use that.

-Julian: main issue - not making progress.
+Julian: main issue with common structure draft - not making progress.

 Patrick: a little patience